alan-turing-institute/AutisticaCitizenScience/README.md

 [![Watch the video](https://img.youtube.com/vi/rP1S8ip4VVE/maxresdefault.jpg)](https://youtu.be/rP1S8ip4VVE)
 *This short video describes some of the sensory processing sensitivies that some autistic people experience.*

 Understanding sensory processing differences, and learning what could make environments better for autistic people, are top community priorities.
 We know this because these questions were selected as two of the top ten questions for autism research in a recent priority setting exercise.
 To make this list, over 1,000 people, were consulted, 75% of whom were autistic.
-You can find out more about the list and how it was created here: (your top priorities)[your top priorities].
+You can find out more about the list and how it was created here: [https://www.autistica.org.uk/downloads/files/Autism-Top-10-Your-Priorities-for-Autism-Research.pdf].

 In order to really make a difference, we want to take the research out of the lab and learn from the lived experience of autistic people in their daily lives.